xrmx/pylokit/README.rst

 pylokit
 =======

 A python CFFI wrapper for LibreOfficeKit.
-Tested in both cpython2 and cpython3, works mostly fine in pypy.
+Tested in cpython2, cpython3, and pypy.

 Requirements
 ------------